Imago Dei Leadership Forum (IDLF) Mission Statement:

-The Imago Dei Leadership Forum (IDLF) seeks to do this in 4 ways:
+The Imago Dei Leadership Forum (IDLF) seeks to do this in 4 areas:

-1. Identity (Genesis 1:26; Ephesians 2:10)— Afﬁrm students’ identities as image-bearers of Jesus Christ—so they can love God, love others, and love themselves—glorifying Him in the process
+1. Identity in Christ (Genesis 1:26; Ephesians 2:10)— Afﬁrm students’ identities as image-bearers of Jesus Christ—so they can love God, love others, and love themselves—glorifying Him in the process

-2. Faith (Romans 10: 9-12)—Equip students with the essentials of the Christian faith so they can 1) Know in whose image they were created, and 2) Discern how biblical truths are presented in the media, and 3) Learn how to integrate their faith in all areas of life
+2. Faith Integration (Romans 10: 9-12)—Equip students with the essentials of the Christian faith so they can 1) Know in whose image they were created, 2) Discern how biblical truths are presented in the media, and 3) Learn how to integrate their faith in all areas of life

-4. Vision (Proverbs 29:18)—Equip students to engage a generation to love Jesus and His image-bearers
+4. Visionary Leadership (Proverbs 29:18)—Equip students with the vision to engage a generation to love Jesus and His image-bearers

 The Imago Dei Leadership Forum (IDLF) helps teens affirm their identity and faith in Jesus and equip them to learn the importance of loving others as image-bearers through:

 - The engaging In Whose Image? e-textbook featuring new Gen Z research from The Barna Group and 42 videos